criteo/cassback/README.md

     cassback -A -C conf/path_to_some_config_file.yml

 # Unit tests

 Unit tests can be executed locally by running the following command :

     rake test

 ## Contributing

-For now this is an internal Criteo project, but were aiming for making it open source and publishing to GitHub.

-Issue reports and merge requests are welcome on Criteo's GitLab at : https://gitlab.criteois.com/ruby-gems/cassback
+Bug reports and pull requests are welcome on GitHub at : https://github.com/criteo/cassback